CIP-14 v2

 Companion to: cip-14-dns-addressable-actors.md

-Reads with: Part III of this document
+Reads with: Part III of this document0.
+What this document is

 A revised, code-aligned draft of CIP-14.
 It does not replace the original — read both.
-Where the original cites mechanisms that don’t exist in node/, runner/, or cbfs/ today (e.g. queryActor, syscall names like set_storage / set_timeout / transfer), this document substitutes the actual primitive.
+Where the original cites mechanisms that don’t exist innode/, runner/, or cbfs/ today (e.g. queryActor, syscall names like set_storage / set_timeout / transfer), this document substitutes the actual primitive.
 Where the original under-specifies a security boundary (sender authenticity, randomness on read paths, gateway gas payment vs. stake), this document tightens it.
 Cross-cutting conventions live in Part III of this document and are referenced rather than restated.

 1. Preconditions